 Modern Age | Authors and their Works

-Major Authors and their literary works of the Modern Age
+Major Authors and their literary works in Modern Age:

-The Most important writers of the Modern Age and their major Literary works with timeline:
+The Most important writers in Modern Age in English Literature and their major Literary works with timeline:

-The most famous Modern Age writers in English Literature are -
+The most famous Modern Age writers in English Literature:

 • Robert Bridges (1844-1930)